 Alumni from Mason's Theater Program are working professionally in Washington, D.C., New York City, Chicago, and Los Angeles.
 Their training at the university has helped them land positions in acting, directing, stage management, technical work, design, and literary management.

-The School of Theater main office is located on the 4th floor of the Performing Arts Building at the Fairfax, Virginia campus.
-The building is equipped with two black box theaters, a scene shop, a costume shop, and a design studio, with additional rehearsal space currently under construction.
-For a brochure or more information, email the department at: email@example.com or call the School of Theater Office at: (703) 993-1120.
+The School of Theater office is located on the 4th floor of the de Laski Performing Arts Building on the Fairfax, Virginia campus.
+The building is equipped with two black box theaters, a scene shop, a costume shop, and ample dressing rooms, with additional rehearsal space, lighting and sound labs and a prop shop right next door.
+For more information, email the department at email@example.com or call the School of Theater Office at (703) 993-1120.